 Where Hamelink’s early works were much more about fragility, her recent works are bold statements.
 With a hammer and wedges she finds the essence of what lies beneath the matter by splitting it open and showing its insides to us.
 To the artist the rough surface is like the inner world of the stone, harboring invisible turmoil that can only meet the eye by the act of splitting.
 There is something within that stone wishing to come out and manifest itself.
 There is a distinct field of tension in which to work: the stone might crack in a very unpredictable manner, catalyzing a new chain of events in dialogue with the material itself.

-The WALL series, which she is currently working on, is created with stone but consists of combinations of different materials.
-Hamelink has developed her own to create new sculptural elements.
-A good example is WALL no.1 This is a block of Kilkenny Limestone split it two, with in between them a cast from both the sides of the rupture, uniting these surfaces to an independently standing piece.
+The OBEX series, which Hamelink is currently working on, is created with stone but consists of combinations of different materials.
+Hamelink has developed a to create new sculptural elements.
+A good example is OBEX no.1 This is a block of Kilkenny Limestone split it two, with in between them a cast from both the sides of the rupture, uniting these surfaces to an independently standing piece.

 90cm x 40cm x 25cm